-HCV Management Strateg Example management Category Maintenance Enhancement actions HCV 1 Protection zones, harvest prescriptions, and/or other strategies to protect threatened, endangered, endemic species, or other concentrations of biological diversity and the ecological communities and habitats upon which they depend.
-Develop, expand, and/or restore habitats for threatened species.
-Pest animal control Weed control Setbacks and corridor HCV 2 Maintain the extent and intactness of the forest ecosystems and the viability of their biodiversity concentrations, including plant and animal indicator species, keystone species, and/or guilds associated with large intact natural forest ecosystems.
-Restore and reconnect forest ecosystems, their intactness, and habitats that support natural biological diversity. establishment Covenanting (e.g. QEII) Fencing HCV 3 Maintain the extent and integrity of rare or threatened ecosystems, habitats, or refugia.
+HCV Management Strateg Example management Category Maintenance Enhancement actions HCV1 Protection zones, harvest prescriptions, and/or other strategies to protect threatened, endangered, endemic species, or other concentrations of biological diversity and the ecological communities and habitats upon which they depend.
+Pest animal control Weed control HCV 2 Maintain the extent and intactness of the forest ecosystems and the viability of their biodiversity concentrations, including plant and animal indicator species, keystone species, and/or guilds associated with large intact natural forest ecosystems.
+Restore and reconnect forest ecosystems, their intactness, and habitats that support natural biological diversity.
+Setbacks and corridor establishment Covenanting (e.g. QEII) Fencing HCV 3 Maintain the extent and integrity of rare or threatened ecosystems, habitats, or refugia.
 Restore and/or develop rare or threatened ecosystems, habitats, or refugia.
 Wilding conifer removal Restoration/enrichment planting